How to Learn Stock Market Trading?

 Funds are raised by selling existing or new shares by a company to the public, private investors, and venture capitalists through a stock exchange like the Bombay Stock Exchange (BSE) or the National Stock Exchange (NSE).
 This process usually starts with Initial Public Offerings (IPO) directed to the primary market.

-The shares are later exchanged in the secondary market where investors exchange shares with each other through brokers without any relevance of the issuing company.
+The shares are later exchanged in the secondary market, where investors trade shares with each other through brokers without regard to the issuing company.

-Stock prices are determined by the supply and demand for them due to various factors like economic reports, productivity of the company, current market situation, mood of the traders.
-The stock market had an average annual return of approximately 10% in the past, showing that it can be used for wealth creation.
+Stock prices are determined by the supply and demand for them due to various factors, including economic reports, the company's productivity, the current market situation, and the mood of the traders.
+The stock market has historically averaged an annual return of approximately 10%, indicating its potential for wealth creation.

 Why Companies Use the Stock Market

-For capital funding, these firms appeal to the general public stock companies where you and I purchase their shares while investors get a claim to part of the wealth of the firm and share dividends which enables gaining wealth through the capital market.
+For capital funding, these firms appeal to the general public through stock companies, where you and I purchase their shares.
+In doing so, investors gain a claim to part of the firm's wealth and share in its dividends, enabling them to gain wealth through the capital market.

-In many instances, businesses incur and pay debts with a capital supplied below the required figures.
-While the earnings obtained from selling goods or services may suffice for some, many will require additional assistance to cover working capital requirements or to facilitate growth.
+In many instances, businesses incur and pay debts with capital supplied below the required figures.
+While the earnings obtained from selling goods or services may suffice for some, many will need additional assistance to cover working capital requirements or to facilitate growth.

 Key Stock Market Terms Used by the Traders & Investors